youyifong/tsp/README.md

 - --f A list of file names separated by comma, containing no spaces, e.g., [xx1.png,xx2.png], or a pattern to match file names, e.g. 'xx*.png'.
 The quotes around file name pattern are required, because otherwise it will be expanded by shell.

-- --saveas is required and tells the output mask png file name
+- --saveas Output mask file name without ext

+Optional input:

 - --width: dimension of the image

 - --height: dimension of the image

+- --imagefile: can also be provided in lieu of width and height to provide dimension info

 To unzip, e.g.